antistatique/drupal-ckeditor-nbsp/README.md

 to prevents an automatic line break.
 For exemple to avoid a company’s 2-word name to be split onto 2 separate lines.

+As the non-breaking space is an invisible character, they are highlighted in blue on the CKEditor.

 ## Installation

 Install the module per normal then follow the instructions